-A deadline for mercury regulations has helped drive the Clear Skies debate: EPA faced a judicial deadline of March 15, 2005, to promulgate standards for mercury emissions from electric power plants.
-The agency met this deadline, but the specifics of its chosen regulation have been widely criticized and have been challenged in court by 13 states.
+EPA faced a judicial deadline of March 15, 2005, to promulgate standards for mercury emissions from electric power plants.
+The agency met this deadline, but the specifics of its chosen regulation have been widely criticized and have been challenged in court or administratively by 14 states.
+In Congress, resolutions to disapprove the regulations (S.J.Res.
+20 and H.J.Res.
+56) were introduced June 29.
+The Senate resolution can be brought to the floor at any time.
 The agency also finalized, on March10, the Clean Air Interstate Rule (CAIR), which will cap emissions of sulfur dioxide and nitrogen oxides from power plants in 28 eastern states and the District of Columbia.
-(For more detailed discussion, see CRS Report RL32868, Mercury Emissions from Electric Power Plants: An Analysis of EPA's Cap-and-Trade Regulations).
+(For more detailed discussion, see CRS Report RL32868, Mercury Emissions from Electric Power Plants: An Analysis of EPA's Cap-and-Trade Regulations, and CRS Report RL32927, Clean Air Interstate Rule: Review and Analysis).

-Rather than promulgate these rules, the Administration would have preferred that Congress pass the Clear Skies Act, which would replace half a dozen other Clean Air Act regulatory programs with a market-based approach to controlling power plant pollution.
-Under Clear Skies (as under the promulgated mercury and CAIR regulations), there would be national or regional caps on emissions of mercury, sulfur dioxide, and nitrogen oxides; utilities would receive a set number of allowances; and a trading regime would permit compliance through installation of pollution controls or the purchase and use of excess allowances.
-The CAIR and mercury regulations mimic much of the Clear Skies' cap-andtrade approach, but EPA cannot remove existing Clean Air Act requirements without new legislation.
+The CAIR and mercury regulations mimic much of the Clear Skies' cap-and-trade approach, but EPA cannot modify existing, overlapping Clean Air Act requirements without new legislation.
 Whether to remove (or modify) such requirements as New Source Review, deadlines for nonattainment areas, and provisions dealing with interstate air pollution are among the key issues in the Clear Skies debate.
 Other issues that Congress and EPA face include the costs and benefits of various levels of control, the availability of control technology, and legal issues related to the mercury standard.

 Besides Clear Skies, several other bills have been introduced on these issues in the 109th Congress: all of these have more stringent deadlines than the Clear Skies proposal, and many set a cap on emissions of carbon dioxide in addition to the three pollutants included in the Clear Skies bill.
-If Clear Skies returns for markup, amendments based on these bills will likely be offered.
-Whether carbon dioxide, the major greenhouse gas associated with climate change, would be regulated, is a key issue.
-Several Senators have indicated that their support would depend on inclusion of carbon dioxide regulation, while others are strongly opposed to including it.

-Like Clear Skies, other air issues that Congress faces are holdovers from the 108th Congress, including the regulation of fuel additives used in reformulated gasoline.
-One particular additive, MTBE, has contaminated groundwater in numerous states, leading 19 of them (notably California and New York) to ban or limit its use.
+Like Clear Skies, other air issues that Congress faces are holdovers from previous Congresses, including the regulation of fuel additives used in reformulated gasoline.
+One particular additive, MTBE, has contaminated groundwater in numerous states, leading 25 of them (notably California and New York) to ban or limit its use.
 H.R.
 6, the energy bill passed by the House April 21, would ban MTBE nationwide, with several potential exceptions, and would grant MTBE producers a "safe harbor" from product liability lawsuits.
-S. 606, approved by the Senate Environment and Public Works Committee, would ban MTBE sooner and would not provide MTBE producers a safe harbor.
-The bills also differ on how much stimulus to provide for the potential MTBE replacement, ethanol: both would require the use of increasing amounts of ethanol (or other renewable fuels) in motor fuels by 2012, but the Senate bill would require more.
+The Senate version of the bill, passed June 28, would ban MTBE sooner and would not provide MTBE producers a safe harbor.
+The bills also differ on how much stimulus to provide for the potential MTBE replacement, ethanol: both would require the use of increasing amounts of ethanol (or other renewable fuels) in motor fuels by 2012, but the Senate bill would require 60% (3 billion gallons) more.